cran-task-views/Psychometrics/Psychometrics.md

 improved ways to organize, analyze, and scale corresponding data.
-Since much functionality is already contained in base R and there is considerable overlap between tools for psychometry and tools described in other views, particularly in `r view("SocialSciences")`, we only give a brief overview of packages that are closely related to psychometric methodology.
+Since much functionality is already contained in base R and there is considerable overlap between tools for psychometry and tools described in other views, we only give a brief overview of packages that are closely related to psychometric methodology.

 Contributions are always welcome and encouraged, either via e-mail to the